oceanprotocol/ocean.py/READMEs/marketplace_flow.md

 npm install
 npm start
 ```
-Access the market app in the browser at `http://localhost:8000`.
+* You can access the market app in the browser at `http://localhost:8000`.

 ## 2. Alice publishes data asset (including metadata)